precisely/rapids/doc/architecture.md

     Runs are optimistically locked before retrieval from storage.
 We include this as one of the states of the `:state` field, but it could also be implemented as a boolean field, which is set to `true` when a run is acquired from storage.
 Only unlocked runs can be acquired.
 When runs are saved back to storage after post-processing, the lock is released.

+21. Versioning.

+    As the flows are expected to change over time, a mechanism for maintaining versions of old flows is required, especially given that flows are intended to be long running and interact with users.
+One simple approach is to require programmers to maintain old versions of flows in the code base.
+Flow versions can be identified by computing a hash on the AST of the input to the `deflow` macro.
+The addressing scheme could be modified to include a reference to the particular version (deflow hash), thus any stack frame will uniquely identify a particular continuation in stored in the flow structure.
+Repeated invocations of `deflow` would thus add continuations to the continuation map without worry of collisions.
+The current flow could be distinguished in some way - explicitly by adding a parameter to the `deflow` macro or including a rule that the first invocation (or last) of `deflow` for a given name sets the entry-point function.
+Since the entry-point function is unique to a flow, that would ensure that it points at the appropriate continuation in the continuation map.

+    Facilities for checking whether a code base supports existing flows could be implemented by retrieving a unique set of addresses used in stacks of runs which have not completed.
+Since each address names the flow, the hash and the code point, it would be a simple matter of accessing flows and testing for the existence of a continuation at each address.
+Other methods might include saving versions to source control and arranging for those code bases to be retrieved dynamically.

 ### Summary

 The architecture includes the following elements: